osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

 **Open question:** Whether the primitive surviving on a patched build reflects incomplete patching, intentional protocol behavior, or a tooling artifact that mimics a successful KDC exchange is unresolved.
 A confirmed RTM build is required to separate these hypotheses.

+Post-Patch Behavior — Protocol vs Exploit Gap

+An unexpected finding from this lab is that on a patched Server 2025 DC (build 26100.32230), the KDC does not outright reject dMSA TGS requests built from a one-sided relationship.
+Instead, the request is processed and a response is returned at the protocol level, but the resulting ticket is unusable due to failed client-side parsing (Rubeus PA_DMSA_KEY_PACKAGE crash) and likely incomplete or sanitized key material.
+This suggests the August 2025 patch does not eliminate the dMSA primitive itself, but rather enforces relationship validation at ticket issuance time — preventing privilege materialization without fully suppressing the exchange.
+In practice, this creates a distinct “middle state” where the protocol appears functional, yet exploitation fails, bridging the gap between the original pre-patch vulnerability and the fully weaponized post-patch scenario requiring mutual linkage.

 *Primitive survives.
 Exploit doesn't.
 More research ahead.*

 ---